 Instead of pouring my heart and soul into once place so that at least those two elements of me remain, I give them away little by little so that not even I can get them back.
 My writings are little trinkets with no use and no collection to form part of.

 Another thing about my writing is that is has to do with sadness and depression.
 Why are these the inspiration, or motivation?
-Does it mean I’m not really a writer, but just someone whose found in writing a way to take the steam off of her?
+Does it mean I’m not really a writer, but just someone who has found in writing a way to take the steam off of her?
 I guess that’s another one of the things that scare me about the topic.

 Perhaps I’m not scared, but reluctant about going there in the first place, because I don’t like to be in the place that gets me writing in the first place, and I’d like to be able to write when I’m ok too.
 And perhaps I’ll never learn how to.